rehg-lab/eye-contact-cnn/README.md

 ## Citation
-Please cite this paper in your publications if it helps your research.
+Please cite this paper in any publications that make use of this software.

 ```
 @article{chong2017detecting,